Documentation

 • Please see Section 2e for more information on how to interpret and manipulate the node coloring visualization.

-• The following optimization parameters can be a number: “alpha”, “kk_max”, “MaxIter”, “TolFun”, “MaxFunEval”, “TolX”, “L_curve”, “estimate_params”, “make_graphs”, “fix_P”, “fix_b”, “taxon_id”, and “b_or_tau”.
+• In the first column, the following optimization parameters appear in this order: “alpha”, “kk_max”, “MaxIter”, “TolFun”, “MaxFunEval”, “TolX”, “production_function”, “L_curve”, “estimate_params”, “make_graphs”, “fix_P”, “fix_b”, “expression_timepoints”, “Strain”, “simulation_timepoints”, “species”, “taxon_id”, and “workbookType”.

-• The following optimization parameters can be a string: “production_function” and “species”.
+• The value in column B for the following paramters is a string: “production_function” and “species”.

 • Navigate to Generate Regulation Matrix on the YEASTRACT site.